What did it take to bring Keyhouse to the small screen?

 Grab a drink and settle on in for this weeks action packed episode of…The Surly Nerd!

 “It will be then, in the darkest of days that the final lights of SEGA’s love will disappear into the Aether once and for all and the most united of states will feel the cold discombobulating nothingness that is life without Phantasy Star.” –PSO 13:5

 For many older gamers, the name Phantasy Star is one spoken with a certain amount of reverence.
-For those of you too young to remember, before Square released the first installment of Final Fantasy on to the console world in 1990*, there was a game trying to garner popularity for the role-playing game (RPG) genre way back in 1988.
+For those of you too young to remember and enjoy games along the lines of Silkroad Online, before Square released the first installment of Final Fantasy on to the console world in 1990*, there was a game trying to garner popularity for the role-playing game (RPG) genre way back in 1988.
 This title, released on the Sega Master System was quickly overshadowed in the U.S. by anything released on the Nintendo Entertainment System – but in the wake of its launch, still managed to manifest a cult following that lives to this day.
 This game was known simply as: Phantasy Star.

 The narrative of Phantasy Star was a surprisingly deep one for the time of its release, from political assassinations, to revenge plots and even an elder god manipulating humans so that he could rise to power after hiding in the shadows for centuries.
 This, coupled with a an overhead map, a rich battle system and a faux-3D first person dungeon view set on the sci-fi/fantasy solar system of Algol – proved to be more than Americans were ready to embrace.
 This did not, thankfully, dissuade SEGA from releasing the subsequent titles in the series here in the states…for a while.